dnlserrano/tf-serving-elixir/README.md

 # tf-serving-elixir

-Elixir bindings for gRPC Tensorflow Serving APIs
+Elixir gRPC client for Tensorflow Serving

 ## Use